plone/documentation/about/contributing.rst

 .. note::

-    Working on issues takes time and energy, in order to make it as pleasant as possible for everyone, meaning for you and the reviewer we would like to ask you kindly to make yourself familiar with our style-guides for :doc:`documentation </about/documentation_styleguide>` and :doc:`reStructuredText [reST]</about/rst-styleguide>`.
+    Working on issues takes time and energy, to make it as pleasant as possible for everyone, meaning for you and the reviewer we would like to ask you kindly to make yourself familiar with our style-guides for :doc:`documentation </about/documentation_styleguide>` and :doc:`reStructuredText [reST]</about/rst-styleguide>`.

 Plone Issues